thephpleague/url/4.0/uri/manipulation.md

 echo $newUri; // display http://www.example.com/the/sky.php?foo=bar&taz#~typo
 ~~~

 The anonymous function `$mergeQuery` is an rough example of a URI modifier.
-The library `League\Uri\Modifiers\MergeQuery` provides a better and more powerful implementation.
+The library `League\Uri\Modifiers\MergeQuery` [provides a better and more suitable implementation](/4.0/uri/manipulation/query/#merging-query-string).

 ### Applying multiple modifiers to a single URI

 Since all modifiers returns a URI object instance it is possible to chain them together.
 To ease this chaining the package comes bundle with the `League\Uri\Modifiers\Pipeline` class.
 This class uses the pipeline pattern to modify the URI by passing the results from one modifier to the next one.

+The `League\Uri\Modifiers\Pipeline` uses two methods:

+- `Pipeline::pipe` to attach a URI modifier following the *First In First Out* rule.
+- `Pipeline::process` to apply sequencially each attached URI modifier to the submitted URI object.

 ~~~php
 use League\Uri\Modifiers\HostToAscii;